Nations gather for final U.N. arms trade treaty negotiations

 The point of the treaty is to set standards for all cross-border transfers of any type of conventional weapon - light and heavy.
 It also would set binding requirements for nations to review all cross-border arms contracts to ensure the munitions will not be used in human rights abuses, do not violate embargoes and are not illegally diverted.

-Anna Macdonald of Oxfam said: "It's now time to put an end to this and agree on robust and clear rules that will bring the trade of M16s, AK47s, attack helicopters and countless rounds of ammunition under control."

-The United States accounts for around 30 percent of the world's arms exports, followed by Russia with 26 percent, according to the Stockholm International Peace Research Institute.
-Germany and France are in third and fourth place, with China having replaced Britain as No. 5, it said.

-If the conference fails to agree a treaty because it cannot reach the required consensus, diplomats say they can put it to a vote in the U.N.
-General Assembly to rescue it.
+Diplomats say that if the treaty conference fails to reach the required consensus because the United States, Russia or another major arms producer opposes it, nations can still put the draft treaty to a vote in the U.N.
+General Assembly.

+The other alternative is to amend the draft to make it acceptable to the U.S. and other delegations.
+But supporters of the treaty fear that could lead to a weak and meaningless pact.

+"The U.S. traditionally has an allergy to treaties," a European diplomat told Reuters.
+"It might be better to have a good treaty without the U.S. and hope they come around later."

+U.N.
+Secretary-General Ban Ki-moon called for a pact "that regulates international transfers of both weapons and ammunition and provides for common standards for exporting states."

+"These standards are important for assessing the risks that transferred weapons are not used to fuel conflict, arm criminals or abet violations of international humanitarian or human rights law," he said.

-Negotiations will not be easy, U.N. diplomats say.
+Negotiations over the next two weeks will not be easy, U.N. diplomats say.
 Washington opposes inclusion of ammunition in the treaty.
 Rights groups and arms control advocates hope the U.S. delegation will compromise on the question of ammunition.

+"Ammunition is literally the fuel of conflict," said Roy Isbister of Saferworld, a peace lobby group.
+"Without ammunition, the guns fall silent."